textpattern/textpattern.github.io/administration/images-panel.md

 Thumbnails (smaller versions of an image) can be used for various tasks in a website.
 There are two ways to include thumbnails of an existing image:

 1. You can upload your own thumbnail with the upload fields labelled 'Upload thumbnail'.
 2. You can automatically generate a thumbnail with Textpattern's built-in tools.
 Fill in the appropriate width and/or height.
 If you define both and don't want the image to be scaled mark 'Crop'.
-To create the thumbnail click 'Create'.
+To create the thumbnail press 'Create'.

 Thumbnails are stored images folder all uploaded images and have the same ID number as their parent, extended by `t`.